apache/flink/docs/dev/table/sql.md

       </td>
       <td>
         <p>Returns TRUE if <i>sub-query</i> returns at least one row.
 Only supported if the operation can be rewritten in a join and group operation.</p>
+        <p><b>Note:</b> For streaming queries the operation is rewritten in a join and group operation.
+The required state to compute the query result might grow infinitely depending on the number of distinct input rows.
+Please provide a query configuration with valid retention interval to prevent excessive state size.
+See <a href="streaming.html">Streaming Concepts</a> for details.</p>
       </td>
     </tr>